 - are designed to cut down on paperwork and the need for purchase orders

 With the exception of debit cards - which must be used by the signatory - all the other types of payment cards outlined above can be issued to staff for them to make business-related purchases.

 Contactless payment technology

-Contactless cards utilise the security built into chip and PIN cards, and can be used for low value transactions of £45 or less.
+Contactless cards utilise the security built into chip and PIN cards, and can be used for transactions of £100 or less.
 The aim of contactless payments is to speed up transactions.